Sex trafficking: Healthcare interventions

 There are many public health initiatives that are being implemented to identify victims of sex trafficking.
 There are few professionals that are likely to encounter victims of sex trafficking, but healthcare providers are a unique group because they are more likely to come into contact with individuals that are still in captivity.
 The National Human Trafficking Resource Center provides guidelines to aid healthcare providers in identifying victims of sex trafficking.
 They provide general guidelines to indicate human trafficking (i.e. inconsistent/scripted history, unwillingness to answer questions about illness or injury, etc.), but also includes indicators to home in on sex trafficking.
 In addition, this network has created a framework for sex trafficking protocols in healthcare settings once a victim is suspected or identified.
 The goal of the protocol is to provide those interacting with the patient step-by-step instructions on how to proceed once a potential trafficking victim has been identified.
-Additionally, an initiative known as the HEAL Trafficking and Hope for Justice Protocol Toolkit is being made accessible to healthcare providers.
 The goal of the toolkit is to provide a uniform medical response to trafficking.
 The toolkit combines known policies and procedures with tenets of trauma informed care.
 The toolkit is intended for the use of different healthcare providers such as community health workers, social workers, mental health counselors, nurses, and many others.

 A second initiative was taken on by the Centers for Disease Control.
 They have started to implement new fields of data collection through International Classification of Diseases (ICD) to better identify and categorize cases of sex trafficking.
 The new fields are ICD-10-CM codes.
 These are further categorized into T codes and Z codes.
 The T codes are further subcategorized into specific diagnoses that are used to indicate suspected and confirmed cases of trafficking.
 In addition, Z codes are also further categorized, but will be used for examination or observation of trafficking victims for other reasons.